 TDEE Calculator: Understanding Your Burn Rate

-Learn what TDEE means, how it differs from BMR and RMR, and how to use it for weight loss, gain, or maintenance goals.
+Learn what TDEE means, how it differs from BMR and RMR, and how to use it to set calorie targets for weight loss, gain, or maintenance goals.

 TDEE is one of the most useful numbers in nutrition, yet it's widely misunderstood.